30 Different Types of Beetles in Texas

 While they can be considered a nuisance when they enter homes, they rarely cause any damage and can easily be removed with a vacuum cleaner.

-These beetles can live up to five years in the wild and will remain active throughout the year, even during winter months.
+These beetles can live up to five years in the wild and remain active throughout the year, even during winter.

 13. Black Bladder-Bodied Meloid Beetle

-The black bladder-bodied meloid beetle, otherwise known as Cysteodemus wislizeni, is native to the state of Texas.
-It is a species of a blister beetle and grows to about 8 millimeters in length.
+The black bladder-bodied meloid beetle, or Cysteodemus wislizeni, is native to Texas.
+It is a species of blister beetle and grows to about 8 millimeters in length.

 This beetle is usually black with reddish-brown markings on its thorax and elytra (wing covers).

-This species of beetle has been found throughout many parts of the state, especially in central and western areas.
+This beetle species has been found throughout many parts of the state, especially in central and western areas.

-The black bladder-bodied meloid beetle feeds on plants such as grasses, legumes, and other plant materials.
+The black bladder-bodied meloid beetle feeds on grasses, legumes, and other plant materials.
 They can also be seen near flowers or other areas of foliage.

-This species of beetle is beneficial to agriculture since it helps to control populations of pest insects.
+This beetle species is beneficial to agriculture since it helps to control populations of pest insects.

 The black bladder-bodied meloid beetle is an important part of the insect population in Texas.
 Additionally, it helps to maintain a healthy balance in its native habitats.